Arlula/qgis-archive-plugin/README.md

 - Searching the Arlula satellite imagery archives for imagery
 - Viewing details of all search results
 - Adding thumbnails of search results to the QGIS window
+- List orders
+- Download and view high-quality satellite imagery from orders

 It is **Windows only** for the time being, with support for Mac and Linux to come shortly.

 In the future it will support:
 - Ordering of imagery
-- Downloading of high-quality resources
 - Signing up to the Arlula API

 Stay tuned for our official release!